Eargo Plus Review: How It Works, Side Effects, Cost

 Eargo’s FAQ emphasizes that the company “does not handle any insurance reimbursements.
 Please check with your insurance provider to see if your plan offers any coverage for hearing aids.”

 However, a company representative reached out to let us know they “work with providers to help make the device more affordable for our clients.”

 Eargo Plus had 168 customer reviews and five-star average rating on the manufacturer’s website at the time of our research.
 There, most comments appeared to revolve around improved hearing, ease of use, comfort, invisibility, and helpful customer support.

 What few complaints there were (no reviews were rated lower than three stars) frequently referenced less noticeable results than expected.

 Outside of these, the only other direct feedback we encountered was on HearingAidKnow.com, where the author noted they were well packaged, featured quality manufacturing, and fit nicely in his ears (i.e., they were hidden and didn’t feel like they’d fall out).
 He also appreciated the lack of sound feedback.

 In the end, he summarized: “I wear a set of top of the range hearing aids every day.
 While I am aware that the sound of the Eargos aren't exactly right for me, they perform pretty well in non-difficult sound situations as compared to my usual set.”

 From a company perspective, Eargo Inc. held an A+ Better Business Bureau rating, with one positive review and eight closed complaints, as of 11/7/17.
 Most of these revolved around warranty/refund concerns, and a company representative responded in each instance with a solution.

 The hearing aids were invented by Dr. Florent Michel, an ENT surgeon who claims the idea for Eargo sparked during a fishing trip where he wondered if “a hearing aid could be modeled after the shape of a fishing fly.”

-What’s the Difference Between a Personal Sound Amplification Product & a Hearing Aid?
+What’s the Difference Between a Personal Sound Amplification Product and a Hearing Aid?